jainam0037/Media-Player-with-Hand-Gesture/README.md

 ## Features
 - Real-time hand gesture recognition from webcam feed.
-- Supports gestures like palm, fist, thumbs-up, thumbs-down, and directional gestures.
+- Supports gestures like palm, fist, thumbs-up, thumbs-down, and directional gestures (index pointing left/right).
 - Integration with `pyautogui` for controlling media playback (play/pause, volume control) and seeking.
 - Easily extendable to include additional gestures or actions.

 ## Steps for Approach
 1. **Data Collection and Preprocessing:** Gathered and preprocessed a dataset of hand gesture images, including augmentation to enhance model robustness.

-2. **Model Training:** Developed and trained a CNN using PyTorch to classify hand gestures.
-Implemented techniques like data augmentation, batch normalization, and dropout for improved accuracy.
+2. **Model Architecture:** Designed a CNN architecture consisting of 4 convolutional layers followed by fully connected layers for gesture classification.
+Used ReLU activations, dropout for regularization, and batch normalization to improve training stability.

+3. **Training Details:**
+   - **Loss Function:** Cross-entropy loss function used for multi-class classification.
+   - **Optimizer:** Adam optimizer with an initial learning rate of 0.001, adjusted dynamically using learning rate scheduling (`StepLR`) to optimize convergence.
+   - **Early Stopping:** Implemented early stopping based on validation accuracy to prevent overfitting and improve generalization.

-3. **Model Evaluation:** Evaluated the model using a separate validation dataset to ensure generalization and optimized hyperparameters using techniques like learning rate scheduling.
+4. **Model Evaluation:** Evaluated the model using a separate validation dataset to ensure generalization and optimized hyperparameters using techniques like learning rate scheduling.

-4. **Real-time Inference:** Developed a script to capture live video frames, preprocess them for model input, and perform real-time inference using the trained CNN model.
+5. **Real-time Inference:** Developed a script to capture live video frames, preprocess them for model input, and perform real-time inference using the trained CNN model.

-5. **Integration with `pyautogui`:** Mapped predicted gestures to corresponding actions (e.g., media control commands) using the `pyautogui` library for seamless interaction.
+6. **Integration with `pyautogui`:** Mapped predicted gestures to corresponding actions (e.g., media control commands) using the `pyautogui` library for seamless interaction.

 ## KPIs (Key Performance Indicators)
 - **Accuracy:** Achieved an accuracy of 98% on the validation dataset for gesture classification.